 A personal injury case often affects more than just the victim.
-The victim’s family may also suffer as a result of their loved one’s injuries.
-For this reason, Ontario’s Family Law Act allows an accident victim’s spouse, children, or other relatives to seek damages against a negligent party for any “pecuniary loss resulting from” the victim’s injury (or death).
+The victim’s family may also suffer as a result of their loved one’s Family Law Act allows an accident victim’s spouse, children, or other relatives to seek damages against a negligent party for any “pecuniary loss resulting from” the victim’s injury (or death).

 It is important to understand, however, that the Family Law Act does limit the types of pecuniary damages available.
 Some of the types of allowable damages include: